 I have a huge cookbook library with lots of Middle Eastern cookbooks (several are vintage/out of print), and many of them contain recipes for schug– sometimes spelled skhug, zhug or s’hug.
 The preparations vary widely, but a few things remain constant– greens, garlic, spices and spicy peppers.
 Oh yes, my friends, this stuff will absolutely clear your sinuses.
 My husband is convinced that the longevity of the Yemenite people is directly tied to their regular intake of schug.

 Schug is meant to be used sparingly, and the process of making it is not for the faint of heart.
 The scent alone burns… but it burns so good!
-I liken this to a fiery-strong Middle Eastern pesto, and a very small bit packs a flavor wallop.
-Stir it into soups, stews or sauces, spread a little on a sandwich or warm pita bread, drizzle it on pasta or serve it with grilled steak for an herby, piquant kick of flavor.
+I liken this to a fiery-strong Middle Eastern pesto.
+A very small portion packs a flavor wallop.
+Stir it into soups, stews or sauces, spread a little on a sandwich or warm pita bread, drizzle it on pasta, or serve it with grilled steak for an herby kick of flavor.

-- 10 jalapeño peppers
+- 10 whole jalapeño peppers

-- 2 cups roughly chopped cilantro
+- 2 cups chopped cilantro, or one bunch

-- 2 cups roughly chopped parsley
+- 2 cups chopped parsley, or one bunch

-- 8 medium to large garlic cloves
+- 8 cloves garlic

 - 1 tsp salt, or more to taste

-- 1/2 tsp caraway seeds (optional)
+- 1/2 tsp caraway seeds, optional

 - 1/4 tsp cumin

-- Pinch of black pepper
+- Pinch black pepper

-- 2 tbsp extra virgin olive oil
+- 2 tbsp extra virgin olive oil, or more as needed

-- Kitchen gloves, food processor
+You will also need: Kitchen gloves, food processor

 Carefully stem and seed the jalapeño peppers.
 Wear gloves for this if possible; the peppers will leave a layer of capsaicin on your skin for 24-48 hours that can really make you miserable (your skin will feel burny and if you touch your eyes, they will burn badly).
 Best to wear gloves and avoid this misery!

-Pulse the mixture, scraping the sides periodically, until the whole thing begins to resemble a puree (a pesto-like consistency-- not super smooth, a little texture is good).
+Pulse the mixture, scraping the sides periodically, until the whole thing begins to resemble a pesto-like consistency-- not super smooth, a little texture is good.

-Taste the mixture-- careful, it's pretty hot!
+Taste the mixture.
+Careful, it's hot!
 Add more salt to taste if needed (salt really makes the spicy flavors pop).
-If you are crazy enough to want it hotter, you can blend in some additional jalapeño seeds.
-But really, I doubt it.
-Keep it in a sealed jar or tupperware in the refrigerator for 5-7 days.
-Check by smelling to ensure freshness, and I don't recommend keeping longer than a week.
+If you want it hotter, you can blend in some additional jalapeño seeds.
+But seriously, it's plenty hot without the seeds.
+Add more olive oil for taste and texture, if desired.